 MADE IN ITALY

-Pre-pandemic, I split my time between the addictive and ambitious energy of New York City and the calm tranquility of the Italian countryside.
-These two diverse cultures taught me the value of simple luxuries, to seek beauty in nature and the importance of time.
+Inspired by the addictive and ambitious energy of New York City and the calm tranquility of the Italian countryside.
+These two diverse cultures teach me the value of simple luxuries, to seek beauty in nature and the importance of the present moment.
 I believe when we pause and appreciate our surroundings, whether calm or chaotic, we can channel the energy, create the unexpected and feel fulfilled doing something we love—like designing luxury accessories.

 CONCEPT TO CREATION